UmerTariq1/Vector-Balls/README.md

 ## 🐛 Troubleshooting

+### Desktop Version
 - **Emojis not showing**: Some systems may not display emoji characters in game text
 - **Color similarity**: If colors appear too similar, they can be manually reselected in setup
 - **Performance issues**: Reduce ball count or arena size for better performance

+### Web Version
+- **Mobile display issues**: Use desktop browser for best experience, as mobile layouts may not be fully optimized
+- **Slow loading**: Ensure stable internet connection for initial game load
+- **Touch controls**: On mobile devices, tap the screen to pause/resume gameplay
+- **Browser compatibility**: Use modern browsers like Chrome, Firefox, or Safari for best performance

 ## 📄 License